By Allan Gardiner, Founder

 "Chronic" tells everyone to expect the pain will not leave any time soon.

-PhotoMed Technologies introduces the first exit strategy for this epidemic.
+PhotoMed Technologies introduces the first exit plan for this epidemic.

 Our patient-centered study methods welcome and serve people excluded from traditional studies for lack of expected improvement.
 They are the people who most urgently need a solution.

-Now, pioneers can efficiently prompt the return of innate functions, called normal, that remove the need for pain or for it to resume.
-Curiously, only previously unresponsive chronic pain appears to fully complete the switch to normal.
+Now, pioneers can efficiently prompt the return of innate functions, called normal, that relieves the need for pain.
+Curiously, only previously unresponsive chronic pain and impairments appear to fully complete the switch to normal.
+Slow-healing impairments, wounds, and pain may accelerate their return toward normal yet resume because of the ongoing acute disorder.

 Cases from my personal files offer but a glimpse of the possible.
 Each case reveals an outcome not predicted by current textbooks or national-level discussions about pain and impairment.
 Each case invites a new area of study using PhotoMed's tools.

-My family and I founded and funded PhotoMed and patient-centered to help people with no path forward.
-Growing up, we shared our lives with friends and neighbors with chronic pain, polio, MS, and other disorders.
-They taught us important lessons about hope and perseverance that drives us to continue our quest.
+My family and I founded and funded PhotoMed and its patient-centered studies to help people with no path forward.
+Growing up, I was surrounded by extended family, friends, and neighbors with chronic pain, diabetes, polio, MS, and other disorders.
+They taught me important lessons about hope and perseverance that drives us to continue our quest.
+The planted the seeds that led to PhotoMed.

 PhotoMed's team invented methods and tools that enable pioneers to open new areas of study and care, just as did the microscope, X-ray, and MRI…